Helen McInnis lives and works in Castlemaine, Victoria, Australia.

 She has painted all her life, while also doing other things, but in the last few years has focused on her art.
 She is interested in colour, the effects of layering, the illusion of light, tone, mark-making, mood and ‘poetics’.
 As a non-verbal art form she sees her painting as akin to music, especially jazz.

 She is also making a garden, and is passionate (and angry) about the environment.
-As you can see from her CV, below, she started holding self-curated virtual exhibitions during lockdown.
-You can click on the link to go directly to Kunstmatrix to see the current exhibition.
 She also posts some of her work to @helen.mcinnis.painting on Instagram.

 2018 Heartlands: a translation, Tacit Galleries Collingwood